thierryx96/fix-gitman/README.md

 - You must only use github to write and commit.
 - Use only the branch that has been created for you to implement your solution.
 - Send one PR per file.
-- Using codepen.io or other editor online can help checking it actually works as expected.
+- Using codepen.io or other editor online can help checking it actually works as expected...